dortania/OpenCore-Post-Install/universal/pm.md

 ::: tip

-SSDT-PLUG is not required on 12.4 and up.
+SSDT-PLUG is not required on macOS 12.3 and up.

 :::